-Central Illinois man files lawsuit over flag burning arrest
+Illinois man sues over his July 4 flag-burning arrest

 Police in Urbana used Illinois’ flag desecration law to arrest local resident Bryton Mellott on July 4 of last year.
 He said he carefully planned his demonstration to protest racial discrimination, poverty and other injustices, and then posted six photographs of his actions on Facebook.
 The posts, which generated hundreds of comments, led police officers to arrest Mellott while he worked at Wal-Mart and detain him for several hours.
 He was released without being charged.

-Mellott, who is being represented by the American Civil Liberties Union of Illinois, was expected to discuss the lawsuit at a Thursday news conference in Champaign.
-The suit was filed late Wednesday.
+Mellott, who is being represented by the American Civil Liberties Union of Illinois, discussed the lawsuit at a news conference in Champaign on Thursday, a day after the lawsuit was filed.

 Most Read Stories